lalit-jamdagnee/Predict-the-next-word/README.md

-Here’s a sample `README.md` content for your GitHub repository:

----

 # LSTM RNN Model for Next-Word Prediction on Shakespeare's *Hamlet*
 This repository contains a Long Short-Term Memory (LSTM) Recurrent Neural Network (RNN) model trained on Shakespeare's *Hamlet* from the NLTK Gutenberg corpus.
 The model predicts the next word based on the input sentence and demonstrates how deep learning can generate text inspired by classical literature.